 Someone who is paid a salary is paid a fixed amount in each pay period, with the total of these fixed payments over a full year summing to the amount of the salary.
 This person is considered to be an "exempt" employee.
+There is no linkage between the amount paid and the number of hours worked.

 For example, if a person has a $52,000 salary and he is paid once a week, then the gross amount of each of the 52 paychecks he receives during the year is $1,000 ($52,000 / 52 weeks).
 The person receiving a salary is not paid a smaller amount for working fewer hours, nor is he paid more for working overtime.